 For mountain info on roads and current weather happenings by locals visit RimOfTheWorld.net

 ****VIP Program Now Taking New Members!!!**** I have finally finished developing a new application to make it easier for me to distribute storm alerts to all VIP members to the website.
 There is now 100 open new slots for anyone who would like to become a VIP.
 If you signed up last year after April 1st then you are still covered til the end of this year.
-If not all you have to do is simply submit a $20 or more donation through Paypal which is listed just above this which accepts all major credit and debit cards and it will cover you through all of this winter and spring til May 31st!
+If not all you have to do is simply submit any donation of any amounts through Paypal which is listed just above this which accepts all major credit and debit cards and it will cover you through all of this winter and spring til May 31st!
 What is a VIP?
-When signing up you provide me the community you live in and if possible the closest major cross street so I can determine if your in a micro climate or not using google earth software.
-Once I have you neighborhood logged you will receive Storm email alerts 48 hours, and again at 24 hours before each winter storm hits this winter, giving time break down on when the storm will hit, when the worst part will arrive and when will it be on its way out as well as highs and low temperatures foretasted for each day of the storm.
-Also something new and exciting for VIP member this year, during major winter storms I will be traveling with a partner to all different areas of SoCal to film the storm in action with a live report from me while the wrath of the storm rages around me!
+When signing up you provide me the community you live in and if possible the closest major cross street so I can determine if your in a micro climate or not using Google earth software.
+Once I have you neighborhood logged you will receive Storm email alerts 48 hours, and again at 24 hours before each winter storm hits this wet season, giving a time break down on when the storm will hit, when the worst part will arrive and when will it be on its way out as well as highs and low temperatures foretasted for each day of the storm.
+Also something new and exciting for VIP member this year, during some major winter storms I will be traveling with a partner to different areas of SoCal to film the storm in action with a live report from me while in the wrath of the storm when possible!
 The video will be in 1080p HD and on its own private Youtube channel that only VIP members can access!
-All donations go to paying for server cost for the website, a new portable computer controlled rain gauge I'm looking to purchase for storm chasing, as well as upgrade cost that I sometimes have to pay web designers for to fix glitches and upgrade security software on the site.
+All donations go to paying for server cost for the website, as well as upgrade cost that I sometimes run into to pay web designers to fix glitches and upgrade security software on the site.
 All your support is greatly appreciated!
-Im also offering a promo that if you sign up for the service and refer friend and they let me know by email, your VIP program period will get extended for free through January 1st of 2015.
 So spread the word to all your friends and family!

 Site Owner/Forecaster, Michael Mojarro